k-mizoguch1/lifestyle-home-search-backend/README_API.md

 - `cities`, `layouts`, and `buildings` should be comma-separated lists.
 - `max_rent` and `min_rent` should be numerical values.
-- `year` should be a valid 4-digit number.
 - The API supports searching across multiple cities, layouts, and building types.

 ## Technologies Used